kaoudis/readinglist/README.md

 Why is paper A included but not paper B?
 I'd appreciate you teaching me about paper B's existence by making a PR to add it ;)

+If you'd like to chat, I am on discord: kaoudis#9503 and mastodon: https://infosec.exchange/@kaoudis

 # 2023

 - [_] [LINK](https://google-code-archive-downloads.storage.googleapis.com/v2/code.google.com/google-caja/caja-spec-2008-06-06.pdf) Miller, Mark S., et al. "Safe active content in sanitized JavaScript."
 Google, Inc., Tech.
 Rep (2008).